treyhunner/treyhunner.github.com/source/_posts/2018-02-19-loop-better-a-deeper-look-at-the-iterator-protocol.markdown

 (1, 'a')
 ```

-All file objects in Python are iterators also.
+And file objects in Python are iterators also.

 ```pycon
 >>> next(open('hello.txt'))
 'hello world\n'
 ```

-There are also lots of iterators in Python's standard library and in third-party Python libraries.
+There are lots of iterators bult-in to Python, in the standard library, and in third-party Python libraries.
 These iterators all act like lazy iterables by delaying work until the moment you ask them for their next item.

 ## Creating your own iterator

-It's useful to know that you're already using iterators, but I'd like you to also know that you can also create your own iterators and your own lazy iterables.
+It's useful to know that you're already using iterators, but I'd like you to also know that you can create your own iterators and your own lazy iterables.

-This class makes an iterator that accepts an iterable of numbers it will give us squares of each of the given numbers as we loop over it.
+This class makes an iterator that accepts an iterable of numbers and provides squares of each of the numbers as it's looped over.

 ```python
 class square_all: